OyakiMasu/ProjectCrypto.Beginner/README.md

 * When you click on exchange you will load crypto exchanges.
 * The crypto exchanges displayed are the most used starting from the top to the bottom.In terms of exchanges it depends on the trust of the trader and what exchange they want to use.
 * The links will direct you to there main pages
-* The countries listed will help the user what there regions best exchange is .
+* The countries listed will help the user what there regions best exchange is.
+* BUG WARNING(If the link for Exchanges at the top isn't working the number of times to generate has exceded the number allowed)

 ## BLOCKCHAIN - SEARCH BAR
+* When you click on search you will generate the blockchain systems id and name.
+This shows the areas in which the systems that run the cryptocurrencies .
+* The images generated show the three best coins under each blockchain ecosystem.
+* For some of the blockchains generated there is content generated which gives you brief details on what you need to know about the blockchain.
+* There others even the best of best still don't understand some of the blockchains due to new ones coming up day by day.
+* BUG WARNING(If the search  isn't working the number of times to generate has exceded the number allowed)

+##